-A: I think what originally led me to want to photograph young boys was a need for change.
-After a while of focusing solely on my own vulnerable experiences, I felt an urge to photograph someone who has a completely different look on life than I do.
-Someone who’s story is a polar opposite to mine.
+I felt an urge to photograph someone who has a completely different look on life than I do.
+Someone whose story is polar opposite to mine.
 That is what led me to look into photographing the male perspective.
-What made me pick specifically young boys for the series was the authenticity.
+What made me pick young boys specifically was their authenticity.
 Not one of them “put on a show” for the camera.
-They were simply playing outside with me standing nearby with a camera.
-I don’t think I could have caught that same reality with an older subject matter.
+They were simply playing outside with me standing nearby.
+I don’t think I could have caught that same reality with an older subject matter even if I tried.